Skip to main content

 CodeWho applies

-(b)(5)Form I-526E is used by investors who are pooling their investment with other qualified immigrants in a USCIS-designated regional center to petition for immigrant status under section 203(b)(5) of the Immigration and Nationality Act.
+(b)(5)Form I-526E is used by investors pooling their investment with other qualified immigrants in the regional center program to petition for immigrant status in the United States under section 203(b)(5) of the Immigration and Nationality Act.

 (b)(5)(E)Petitions for classification under INA 203(b)(5)(E) should be submitted on Form I-526E.
 If you are an investor pooling your investment with one or more qualified immigrants participating in the Regional Center Program, use this form to petition U.S.